ShaliniAnandaPhD/Mythrul/README.md

 Parsing log files
 Aggregating log files: aggregating all log files in a specified directory to a single estimate of the carbon footprint.

-Example usage
-from mythrul import parser

-parser.print_aggregate(log_dir="./my_log_directory/")
-Example output
-The training of models in this work is estimated to use 4.494 kWh of electricity contributing to 0.423 kg of CO2eq.
-Convert logs to dictionary objects
-Log files can be parsed into dictionaries using parser.parse_all_logs() or parser.parse_logs().

-Example usage
-from mythrul import parser

-logs = parser.parse_all_logs(log_dir="./logs/")
-first_log = logs[0]

-print(f"Output file name: {first_log['output_filename']}")
-print(f"Standard file name: {first_log['standard_filename']}")
-print(f"Stopped early: {first_log['early_stop']}")
-print(f"Measured consumption: {first_log['actual']}")
-print(f"Predicted consumption: {first_log['pred']}")
-print(f"Measured GPU devices: {first_log['components']['gpu']['devices']}")
-Example output
-Output file name: ./logs/2020-05-17T19:02Z_mythrul_output.log Standard file name: ./logs/2020-05-17T19:02Z_mythrul.log Stopped early: False
-Measured consumption: {'intensity': 1, 'duration (s)': 8.0, 'energy (kWh)': 6.5e-05, 'co2eq (g)': 0.019201, 'equivalents': {'km travelled by car': 0.000159}}
-Predicted consumption: {'intensity': 3, 'duration (s)': 25.0, 'energy (kWh)': 1000.000196, 'co2eq (g)': 10000.057604, 'equivalents': {'km travelled by car': 10000.000478}}
-Measured GPU devices: ['Tesla T4']
 Compatibility

 mythrul is compatible with:

-NVIDIA GPUs that support NVIDIA Management Library (NVML) Intel CPUs that support Intel RAPL
+NVIDIA GPUs that support NVIDIA Management Library (NVML)

+Intel CPUs that support Intel RAPL
 Slurm
 Google Colab / Jupyter Notebook
 Notes
-Availability of GPUs and Slurm
-Available GPU devices are determined by first checking the environment variable CUDA_VISIBLE_DEVICES (only if devices_by_pid=False otherwise we find devices by PID).
-This ensures that for Slurm we only fetch GPU devices associated with the current job and not the entire cluster.
-If this fails we measure all available GPUs.
-NVML cannot find processes for containers spawned without --pid=host.
-This affects the device_by_pids parameter and means that it will never find any active processes for GPUs in affected containers.